oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

     "turnTime": 0
 }
 ```

-The result of the this rout is the message that can be an error if there is an error or a success message if there isn't an error and the 'gameId' that is created.
+A successful response returns the ID of the newly-created game.

-### **<mark>/game/:gameId</mark>**
+### **<mark>/game/<gameId></mark>**
 In this route, we pass the 'gameId' parameter in the URL.

 ### **<mark>/move/:gameId</mark>**
-In this route, the 'gameId' is passed in the URL and the move to be made is passed in the body.
+This is the route used to make a move in the Tic-Tac-Toe game board of game with id `gameId`.
+It will ad an 'X' if the user is player one or an 'O' if it's player two.
+- `move`: the coordinates of the board space where to place the next move.
+0-8 for 2D games, [0-3, 0,15] for 3D games;
 ```
 {
     "move": "0",
 }

 ```
-The result is the 'gameState' that show how is going the game.
+The response contains the current game state.

 ```
 {